-The Image Edge Enhancement core is equipped with optional debugging features which aim to accelerate system bring-up, optimize memory and data-path architecture, and reduce time to market.
+The Image Edge Enhancement core is equipped with optional debugging features which aim to accelerate system bring-up, optimize memory and datapath architecture, and reduce time to market.
 The optional debug features can be turned on and off using the Include Debug Features checkbox on the GUI when an AXI4-Lite interface is present.
 Turning off debug features reduces the core footprint.
-Refer to the individual sections Core Bypass Option, Built in Test-Pattern Generator, and Throughput Monitors for a description of these debug features.
+See the individual sections Core Bypass Option, Built-in Test-Pattern Generator, Throughput Monitors, and Evaluation Core Timeout for a description of these debug features.